Versioning Godot projects with Diversion - a step-by-step guide

 To test the branch features, what we’re going to do is change the Godot demo a little to have enemies move more slowly; we’ll suppose this is some experimental changes that we want to test to make the game easier, but we’re not too sure it will be perfect - so we’d rather use a branch to isolate our new development.

-To create our new branch, we can use dv branch -c <name>.
-Then, if we run the dv status command, we’ll see that the CLI auto-switched us to our new branch (contrary to Git, for example, that doesn’t auto-check you out on your new branch):
+As soon as we create our branch, you’ll notice that Diversion auto-switched us to it (contrary to Git, for example, that doesn’t auto-check you out on your new branch):

 To do this, let’s go to the Main.gd script, in the _on_MobTimer_timeout() function, and replace: